jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 Lets look at a few *classic* uncertainty acquisition functions.
 We will cover some more when we get to the deep learning methods.

 1. Entropy $$ H(p) = -\sum p_i Log_2(p_i) $$

    H( [0.5, 0.5] ) = 1.0
    H( [1.0, 0.0] ) = 0.0

    This is probably the most important example to understand.
    The idea is that when the model output is the same for all the categories, it is completely confused between the categories.

    The rank will be highest in this case, because the entropy function is maximized the all it's inputs are equal, so we will select the image.
-   $$H$$ will grow as the probabilities p tend to be more uniform, and will shrink when fewer of the categories tend to get higher values.
+   $$ H $$ will grow as the probabilities p tend to be more uniform, and will shrink when fewer of the categories tend to get higher values.

 2. Variation Ratio: $$ 1-max(p) $$